Light Vanilla Eggnog Floats

 Enriched with Rum (or not)

 While some recipes call for bourbon or brandy, I prefer the smooth, rich flavor of dark rum in eggnog.
 You can leave out the rum entirely if you choose, making these floats suitable for kids.
 Alternatively, divide the mixture and make some with booze and some without.

+If you don’t have access to pasteurized eggs, use the instructions below to make the eggnog in order to minimize the the potential for salmonella: Put the eggs (yolks and whites), sugar, and 1 ½ cups of the milk in a medium sauce pan and whisk well until smooth.
+Set over medium heat and cook, stirring constantly with a whisk, until the mixture reaches a temperature of 160 °F. It's important not too cook the mixture over too high a heat, otherwise the eggs will effectively scramble.
 Remove from heat and whisk vigorously until smooth.
 Pour the mixture into a medium bowl and chill in the refrigerator.
 Once cold, whisk in the remaining 1 ½ cups milk, vanilla, and rum (if desired).
 Pour into serving cups and top with frozen yogurt as instructed above.
 This version yields 8 servings instead of 10 since the eggnog doesn't have the volume of the original recipe.